Definition of Linux HugePages

 Limits.conf file:

 Explanation: This is to increase the hugepages from any number to our required number 128.
-Now, as we discussed earlier, the memory limit should also be increased or decreased as deemed fit in the limits.conf file.

 Conclusion

 In this article, we have discussed the usage of hugepages in today’s architecture and how it is becoming increasingly important to have a confident knowledge about these so as to explore the power of hugepages in one’s everyday work.
-With ever increasing database size having knowledge about the hugepages is a boon in disguise.
+With ever-increasing database size having knowledge about the hugepages is a boon in disguise.

 Recommended Articles